DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_NGINX.md

 # Install an ODM Helm release and expose it with a NGINX Ingress controller (15 min)

-This section explains how to expose the ODM services to Internet connectivity with Ingress.
+This section explains how to expose the ODM services to Internet connectivity with a NGINX Ingress controller instead of the standard Google Cloud load balancer.

 For reference, see the Google Cloud documentation https://cloud.google.com/community/tutorials/nginx-ingress-gke

 ## Table of Contents